metio/terraform-provider-k8s/docs/data-sources/devices_kubeedge_io_device_v1beta1_manifest.md

 Optional:

 - `name` (String) Name of the referent.
 More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names TODO: Add other useful fields. apiVersion, kind, uid?

+<a id="nestedatt--spec--methods"></a>
+### Nested Schema for `spec.methods`

+Optional:

+- `description` (String) Define the description of device method.
+- `name` (String) Required: The device method name to be accessed.
+It must be unique.
+- `property_names` (List of String) PropertyNames are list of device properties that device methods can control.
+Required: A device method can control multiple device properties.

 <a id="nestedatt--spec--properties"></a>